Chloe's Closet

-Chloe's Closet is a British animated children's series produced by MoonScoop Entertainment and Telegael Teoranta.
-The series is mainly aimed for children ages 2 to 7 years old.
+Chloe's Closet is an animated children's television series produced by American company MoonScoop Entertainment and Telegael Teoranta.
+The series is mainly aimed for children aged 2–8 years old.

-The show premiered in the United States on PBS Kids Sprout on July 12, 2010, and later aired in the United Kingdom on CITV and Cartoonito.
+The show premiered in the United States on PBS Kids Sprout on July 12, 2010, later airing in the United Kingdom on CITV, Cartoonito, LittleBe and Australia on ABC.

 Plot

 The adventures of a young girl (Chloe) and her friends (Tara, Jet, Danny, Riley, Lillian, Mac and Carys) and her toys (Lovely Carrot, Wizz and Soggy) as they go on magical adventures while playing dress-up in her closet in her room.